oserdaro/oserdaro/Readme.md

 ## Greetings from Germany!
 ### After 20 years of Academic experience now I am a passionate Data Scientist and Analyst.

-🌱 I’m currently studying Data Science at Clarusway IT School
+🌱 I’ve finished the Data Analysis and Visualization Course at Clarusway IT School 🌱 I’m currently studying Data Science at Clarusway IT School

 ⚡ I like reading, writing, sports.
 I enjoy researching, analysing, and making meaning.